cyberbotics/webots/docs/reference/camera.md

 > **Note** [Java]: The `Camera.getImage` function returns an array of int (`int[]`).
 The length of this array corresponds to the number of pixels in the image, that is the width multiplied by the height of the image.
-Each `int` element of the array represents one pixel coded in BGRA (32 bits).
+Each `int` element of the array represents one pixel coded in ARGB (32 bits).
-For example red is `0x0000ff00`, green is `0x00ff0000`, etc. The `Camera.pixelGetRed`, `Camera.pixelGetGreen` and `Camera.pixelGetBlue` functions can be used to decode a pixel value for the red, green and blue components.
+For example red is `0x00ff0000`, green is `0x0000ff00`, etc.
+The `Camera.pixelGetRed`, `Camera.pixelGetGreen` and `Camera.pixelGetBlue` functions can be used to decode a pixel value for the red, green and blue components.
 The `Camera.pixelGetGray` function works in a similar way, but returns the gray level of the pixel by averaging the three RGB components.
 Each of these four functions take an `int` pixel argument and return an `int` color/gray component in the range [0..255].
 Here is an example: